gyi-n49/Govhack-2022/README.md

 ## Design Considerations
 When designing this app we thought there were a few things to focus on：

 1. Ensure that the geographic location of threatened animals is not exposed.
 We need to ensure that the habitat of threatened animals is not disturbed too much.
 This balance of exploration and conservation is key to ensuring that the game does not result in the man-made destruction of habitats of threatened animals and plants.

 2. Ensure the simplicity of the interface and the ease of getting started.

+3. Ensure the interface is interesting and interactive between users.

+4. Ensure that the game style is fresh and simple, but there is no lack of contemporary sense, so that children and teenagers are accepted style interface.

 ## Low prototype of the App
 <div align="center">